Formatting your documents

 - Not clear what the units are

-Another obvious problem with taking screenshots is the resolution (pixelated figures look terrible and unprofessional).
-Screenshots are never ideal; sometimes they’re ugly and you can barely read what’s in the table (or figure; see below); some other times they’re just ugly.
-Given that it takes 5 minutes to reproduce this table in Microsoft Word, why not do it…?
+Another obvious problem with taking screenshots is resolution.
+Pixelated figures look terrible and unprofessional.
+Screenshots are never ideal.
+Given that it takes five minutes to reproduce this table in Microsoft Word, why not do it?

-Recreating a figure is obviously much more complicated than recreating a table (and who has the time?).
-If you have to take a screenshot of a figure and paste it on your document, make sure to zoom in on the figure as much as possible before taking the screenshot.
+Recreating a figure is obviously much more complicated than recreating a table.
+If you have to take a screenshot of a figure and paste it into your document, make sure to zoom in on the figure as much as possible before taking the screenshot.
 This will improve the resolution of the figure as a whole.
-It’s surprising how many pixelated figures you see in theses or papers (also: using a high-res monitor will definitely help).

 You’ll often need plots in your documents.
 If that’s the case, here are a couple of things to bear in mind.